(methotrexate) Oral Solution

 XATMEP is intended for oral use only.
 Use another formulation of methotrexate for alternative dosing in patients who require dosing via other routes of administration.
-Instruct patients and caregivers that the recommended dose should be taken weekly, as directed, and that mistaken daily use of the recommended dose has led to fatal toxicity [see WARNINGS AND PRECAUTIONS, OVERDOSE].
+Instruct patients and caregivers that the recommended dose should be taken weekly, as directed, and that mistaken daily use of the recommended dose has led to fatal toxicity [see WARNINGS AND PRECAUTIONS, OVERDOSAGE].

 It is important that XATMEP be measured with an accurate measuring device [see WARNINGS AND PRECAUTIONS, PATIENT INFORMATION].
 A household teaspoon is not an accurate measuring device.
 A pharmacist can provide an appropriate device and can provide instructions for measuring the correct dose.

 The recommended starting dose of XATMEP, in multi-agent combination chemotherapy maintenance regimens, is 20 mg/m² given one time weekly.
 After initiating XATMEP, continuation of appropriate dosing requires periodic monitoring of absolute neutrophil count (ANC) and platelet count to assure sufficient drug exposure (that is to maintain ANC at a desirable level) and to adjust for excessive hematological toxicity.

 The recommended starting dose of XATMEP is 10 mg/m² given one time weekly.